Ismail-987/CW2024/README.md

 7. MULTI-LEVEL FUNCTIONALITY
 * The game supports multiple levels of up to 4.
-* In each level, you pass through different worlds where you fight the enemies of the final boss who lives in Planet "PHOENIX-365" to save the UNIVERSE.
+* In each level, you pass through different worlds where you fight the enemies of the final boss who lives on Planet "PHOENIX-365" to save the UNIVERSE.
 * The player first goes from Earth, destroys the enemies.
 Then attempts another revenge by travelling to MARS and kills the enemies of that place.
 Then, travels to JUPITER and finishes the enemies off.
 Then to realize that their boss lives in